suneelpatel/R-for-Data-Scientists/README.md

 ##### 4. all() Function
 It takes the set of vectors and returns a set of logical vectors, in which all of the values are TRUE.

+### 2. Matrix function in R
+#### Matrix or Matrices
+A matrix is a collection of data elements arranged in a two-dimensional rectangular layout.
+In other words, we can say matrix is a collection of numbers arranged into a fixed number of rows and columns.

+The numbers present in the matrix are real numbers.
+We then carry out the memory replication of the matrix using  the matrix function.

+Hence, the data elements must be of the same basic type.
+Matrices functions are those functions which we use in matrices.

+There are two types of matrix function in R:
+* apply()
+* sapply()